cheretbe/notes/checksums.md

 rhash -H -c checksum.txt
 # if 'Miss:' is not zero, view only missing entries
 rhash --missing=checksums.txt
-# Check for extra files
+# Make sure to check for extra files
 hash -r path_to_dir/ --unverified=checksum.txt
 ```